Ridans/pacman/README.md

 # pacman
-In the Pac-man root directory, launch the Pac-man.exe executable file
+In the Pac-man root directory, launch the pacman.exe executable file

-Karel Pavloň - pavlonk.04@spst.eu Project manager
-Vítek Novotný - novotnyv.03@spst.eu
-Daniel Nováček - novacekd.05@spst.eu